rzhade3/CyberSecurityBase-Project/README.md

 This is my project for the Cybersecurity Base MOOC at the University of Helsinki.
 This web application is a deliberately insecure social networking platform, with functionality resembling that of Reddit or Hacker News.

-To install this application, clone into the repo, and run the program on a local server with maven.
+To install this application, clone into the repo, and run the program on a local server with maven, by entering the directory through Command Prompt or Terminal, and running the command `mvn spring-boot:run`.
 There are two users created when the application initializes for testing purposes, so to do any testing, login as **Theo** with the password *saysHi*, or as **Bubba** with the password *GumpShrimp*.
+Or, if you would prefer, there is also functionality to create your own account.

+### Notes about Website

+It should be noted that this application was created primarily as a security testing apparatus, so there may be a few errors in the business logic here and there.
+Currently, the most glaring issue is that upon server reset, the application does not redirect from whatever page you were on to the login/ main page, often creating null pointer exceptions.
+Until I get around to fixing this, a good fix is to manually go back to the main page from whatever error page you are on.

 ### Description of Vulnerabilies